wenlanc/BigBlueButton/README.md

 # BigBlueButton

-Module of [Gibbon][gibbon].
-Allows schools to include bbb video meeting in the lesson.
+Module for [Gibbon][gibbon].
+Allows schools to include bbb video meetings in their lessons.

 [gibbon]: https://gibbonedu.org